 Through decades of well-funded mudraking, Dick the Butcher has instilled fear in the hearts and minds of Americans.
 Think about it.
 Why would a person be willing to limit the amount of money an injured person can receive when another has caused significant brain injuries or loss of enjoyment of life from a lost limb?
 Why do judges and juries view injured persons and their lawyers with detest, but tolerate defendants and their lawyers who perjure themselves?
 Rather than focus on the bad conduct of the defendant, Dick the Butcher tells Americans that the injured person’s lawyer gets rich at the expense of our economy and health care system.
 There is no evidence to support this propaganda.

 As tort reformers learned from The Bronx Tale, “it is better to be feared than loved because fear lasts longer.”
 Fear is a powerful tool.
 By causing fear, reason and rational thought become non-existent.
-Without evidence, tort reformers tell Americans that access to health care and success of the economy are threatened by greedy trial lawyers; so, juries must punish injured persons to punish trial lawyers and save America.
+Without evidence, tort reformers tell Americans that access to health care and the success of the economy are threatened by greedy trial lawyers; so, juries must punish injured persons to punish trial lawyers and save America.

 As my prior post demonstrates, when juries focus on the defendant’s conduct and the harm caused, they are able to ignore tort reform propaganda and return a fair verdict.
 That is all trial lawyers are after–fair verdicts.
 The jury system was designed to foster fair verdicts–ones not influenced by bias, prejudices, and emotion.